-The headcount at Fundamenta-Lakáskassza Zrt. was 567 by the end of the financial year, of which 45 were employed part-time.
+The active headcount at Fundamenta-Lakáskassza Zrt. was 577 by the end of the financial year, of which 58 were employed part-time.

-The employment policy of Fundamenta-Lakáskassza Zrt. in 2021 was still defined by adjustments to the pandemic, alongside business priorities and implementing the corporate strategy.
-During our operations the health of our staff and customers and the implementation of hybrid working were the key factors.
+The employment policy of Fundamenta-Lakáskassza Zrt. in 2022 was still defined by the general presence and fine tuning of hybrid working, alongside business priorities and implementing the corporate strategy, with the alignment of corporate goals and employees' expectations in mind.

-As teleworking and hybrid working became more common, tasks related to work organisation also changed.
-Training and organisational development programmes as well as staff information forums were organised flexibly, in line with the prevailing epidemiological requirements.
-The number of learning materials available online was further expanded, with a particular focus on developing digital skills, customer focus and operational efficiency.
+In the framework of training and organisational development programmes the number of learning materials available online was further expanded, at the same time face-to-face training was also re-introduced.
+In 2022 a particular focus was placed on developing digital skills, customer focus and operational efficiency.
+Under the comprehensive Deliberate Lean Leadership program, process reviews and improvements have been started using the new toolkit, in addition to the development of leadership skills.
 The performance management system applied in order to support efficiency, a focus on performance as well as prudent operations enables to assess necessary competencies as well besides business results.
-In 2021 the performance appraisal also was carried out online.
+In 2022, the digital preparedness of staff can also be assessed in the framework of the competency system.